Our Mission & Vision

 “Stop measuring days by

-Florina Ionescu – Content Specialist
+Florina Ionescu – PAST Content Specialist

 Hello!
 I’m Florina and I’m passionate about personal development and growth, personality traits, and all things related.
 When I’m not working on improving myself, I enjoy hiking in the great outdoors, reading, watching movies, and taking care of my indoor garden.
 But my strongest passion will always be self-help.